Contingent Debt: Debt That Will Probably Occur In The Future

 They are licensed and qualified to work with debtors and help to resolve financial problems.

-A trustee can provide advice about whether a contingent debt is one that might affect filing bankruptcy, and they can help with all other issues surrounding insolvency too.
+A trustee can provide advice about whether a future debt is one that might affect filing bankruptcy, and they can help with all other issues surrounding insolvency too.

 The issue of contingent debt can be complicated, so it makes sense to seek professional help in dealing with it.